Using Heating Pad During Pregnancy – Is It Safe?

 Pregnancy leads to muscle cramps and spasms and heat packs provide a natural relief from the pain and discomfort, temporarily.
 Heating pads may be used on pregnant belly provided the temperature is set to below 100 degrees Fahrenheit to avoid affecting the baby.
 Ideally, placing a towel between the skin and the heat pad will prevent burning the skin due to the heat and lessen the impact, thus making it safe for use.

-When to Avoid Heating Pads
+When to Avoid Heating Pads?

 Heating pads must be avoided and not be used for any longer than 10 to 15 minutes a session and no more beyond a maximum of 20 minutes.
 If your core body temperature is already high, please avoid using them.
 When in doubt, speak to your healthcare provider about it.

-Other Safe Substitutes for Heat Packs
+Safe Substitutes for Heat Packs in Pregnancy

-Although heating pads beat the pain only an indirect use of heating pads is recommended.
+Although heating pads beat the pain, only an indirect use of heating pads is recommended.
 There are other safe substitutes for using heat packs for expecting mothers.
 These are the following alternatives:

 Safety Tips to Use Heat Pads